elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A split method divides a string into an ordered list of substrings, places them in an array, and returns that array of substrings.
 The split method accepts two arguments, including a delimiter and an optional number.
 The optional number sets the number of values returned in the array.</div><br />
   <div><strong>Technical Response:</strong> The split() method divides a String into an ordered list of substrings, puts these substrings into an array, and returns the array of strings.
-The division gets done by searching for a specific pattern, where the pattern gets provided as the first parameter in the method's call.
+The division completes by searching for a specific pattern, where the pattern gets provided as the first parameter in the method's call.
 The split method has an optional second numeric argument, limiting the array length.
 If it gets provided, then the extra elements are ignored.
 In practice, it rarely gets used, in any case.
 When the empty string ("") gets used as a separator, the string is not split by user-perceived characters (grapheme clusters) or Unicode characters (codepoints) but by UTF-16 code units.
 This process destroys surrogate pairs.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />